sq1agency/dip-into-dev/Part 1 - Technology and Terminology/outline.md

 	* There are a bunch of backend languages, but PHP and Node.js are the two major ones we use here.
 	* Most of them look similar, and all kind of do the same things.
 Each has advantages and disadvantages, but that's outside the scope of this training.

+## Section 4 - Version Control

+* Version Control isn't "programming", but more a set of tools that is critical to getting our jobs done and working in a team.

+* Names: Git, Mercurial, SVN, Team Foundation Server
+* Why do we need it: It makes it almost impossible to ever lose work by savings *EVERY* change to *EVERY* file in a project.
+	* Want to blame someone for your project breaking over the weekend?
+Version control can do that.
+	* Want to see how something worked because someone broke it?
+Version control can do that.
+	* Want to completely undo your changes that totally worked on your local machine but totally don't work anywhere else?
+Version control can do that.

+* GitHub
+	* GitHub is the site we use to store all of our projects.
+	* Most of our projects are closed source (for only us to see and use), but some are open source (open for the community to use).
+	* Including this one!
+	* Give out link.

+## Section 5 - Wrap Up / Questions

+* Recap / Give out link
+* Questions?